nus-cs2030s/2021-s2/docs/07-static-field.md

 }
 ```

-We call these fields that are associated with a class as _class fields_, and fields that are associated with an object as _instance fields_.
+We call these `static` fields that are associated with a class as _class fields_, and fields that are associated with an object as _instance fields_.
+Note that, a `static` class field needs not be `final` and it needs not be `public`.
+Class fields are useful for storing pre-computed values or configuration parameters associated to a class rather than individual objects.

 ## Accessing Class Fields

-A class field behave just like a global variable and can be access in the code, anywhere the class can be accessed.
-We have to, however, specify the _class name_.
+A class field behaves just like a global variable and can be access in the code, anywhere the class can be accessed.
+Since a class field is associated with a class rather than an object, we access it through its  _class name_.
 To use the static class field `PI`, for instance, we have to say `java.lang.Math.PI`.
 ```Java
 	public double getArea() {
 	  return java.lang.Math.PI * this.r * this.r;